 Take the radical idealist whose will was broken by the stubborn, unchanging society hypocritically crying for change.

 I ache with the broken, because in certain aspects— I, too, am.
 I know the horrible feeling of helplessness of trying to piece things back together, and hope, vainly hope, that things will return to normal.
 They rarely, if not never, do.

 But I also stand against the broken, because in certain respects— I, too, was.
+And am.
 I know how shortsighted we become in our pain, and verily so that all disagreeable arguments (this included) may seem insensitive if not uncaring.
 And maybe it is because we misunderstood what hope is and should be about, and definitely it’s never about our temporary, selfish whims.

 Let’s take the broken glass, which we simply throw away— useless, harmful.
 And it is true.

 Let’s take the broken devices, electronic or otherwise; why keep it when we can simply buy a new one?
 And that is also true.